SamAkinbile/Emarket/README.md

 - As a shopper, I can search all products so that I can find what I am looking for.
 - As a shopper, I can sort all products so that I can view products based on price, age or title.
 - As a site user, I can view a list of LEGO product categories so I can understand what each category offers and choose the most suitable sets for my interests and skill level.
-- As a site user, I can read testimonials left by other LEGO enthusiasts so I can see their feedback on the LEGO sets they purchased and their overall experience.
+- As a site user, I can read LEGO STORY left by other LEGO enthusiasts so I can see their feedback on the LEGO sets they purchased and their overall experience.
 - As a site user, I can view pictures of completed LEGO builds from other users so I can get inspired by their creations and build trust in the quality of the products offered.

 #### EPIC | User Account and Profile